 But how much do you really think you know about these primates?
 The fact is, there are many different species – and that’s just for starters.
 Here’s a stack of fun facts about monkeys to help clue you in.

 Monkeys and humans share a lot of characteristics – right down to dental care, it seems!
 Studies show that some monkeys show their young how to floss their teeth and gums!

-2. We still haven’t discovered all the monkeys on the planet!
+2. We still haven’t discovered all the monkeys on Earth!

 There are still monkeys being discovered to this day, with the lesula monkey having been found in Congo DR in 2007.